ivancuric/js-perf/README.md

 Before you dive into optimizing your code consider what you are building.
 Are you building a framework or a VDOM library?
 Does your JavaScript need to do thousands of operations per second?
 Are you doing a time-critical library for handling user input and animations?
 If not, you may want to shift your focus somewhere else.

-It's not that writing performant code doesn't matter, but that it's usually irrelevant in the grand scheme of things, especially when considering microoptimiz
+It's not that writing performant code doesn't matter, but that it's usually irrelevant in the grand scheme of things, especially when considering microoptimizaition
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5MDk5NzE5OV19
+eyJoaXN0b3J5IjpbOTgxNzcwNTQ5XX0=
 -->